LiveOrDevTrying/WebsocketsSimple/README.md

 **`IConnectionWSServer`** represents a connected client to the server.
 These are exposed in the `ConnectionEvent` or can be retrieved from **`Connections`** or **`Identities`** inside of **`IWebsocketServerAuth<T>`**.

-An example call to send a message to a client could be:
+An example call to send a message to a connection could be:

 ``` c#
     IIdentityWS<Guid>[] identities = server.Identities;